woocommerce/woocommerce-gateway-stripe/readme.txt

 = 7.3.0 - 2023-xx-xx =
 * Fix - The payment requests are updated when product add-ons are changed (Product Add-ons extension).
+* Add - Support eMandates for recurring payments made in INR

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).